xiaoxida/itp404-final-project/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Project Details
+Title: Online Flea Market

+Audience: USC students

+Description:
+The website will have index, item_datail, create your item, your favourite items list route.
+The website will allow user to create, edit, delete items they want to sell, and add their favourite items to its list.
+They can contact the seller via phone or email.
+I will use ember-moment to format the date and some log in functionality.

 ## Prerequisites

 You will need the following things properly installed on your computer.